Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points: Quality of regularized weighted least squares approximation

 \subsection{Lebesgue constants with the basis of Chebyshev polynomials of the first kind}

-We mimic the discuss of least squares without regularization in \cite[Section 2.4]{rivlin1980introduction}.
-We shall treat the cases of normalized Chebyshev polynomials of the first kind as the basis for $\mathbb{P}_L$.
-Similar results are also available in \cite{powell1967maximum}.
+We mimic the discussion of the least squares approximation without regularization in \citet[Section 2.4]{rivlin1980introduction}.
+We shall treat the case of normalized Chebyshev polynomials of the first kind $T_{\ell}(x),\,\ell=0,1,\ldots,$ as the basis for $\mathbb{P}_L$.
+Primary results are also available in \citet{powell1967maximum}.
 Consider a weighted Fourier series of a given continuous function $g(\theta)$ over $[-\pi,\pi]$: